eslibre/charlas/propuestas/29110-EPF_library.md

 Haciendo suyos esos fines la iniciativa **29110_EPF_library** se ha propuesto como objetivos:

-* formal modeled repository of 29110 processes and related information;
+* Formal modeled repository of 29110 processes and related information
-* development and tailoring framework for 29110 processes adoption;
+* Development and tailoring framework for 29110 processes adoption
-* low adoption barriers for VSEs:
+* Low adoption barriers for VSEs:
-  * the opensource library licensing frees from royalties or restrictive use of IP;
+  * The open source library licensing frees from royalties or restrictive use of IP
-  * using opensource tools reduces the costs of acquisition;
+  * Using open source tools reduces the costs of acquisition
-* open community development;
+* Open community development
-* acts as a body of knowledge (BoK) for 29110 related content in particular an for software and systems engineering in general.
+* Acts as a Body of Knowledge (BoK) for 29110 related content in particular an for software and systems engineering in general

 Puede consultarse una versión previa de **29110_EPF_library** en http://olea.org/tmp/Deploy-Pack-29110-EPF_library/